World of the S&M

 World of the S&M (SとMの世界, S to M no Sekai), released in English as The World Exists for Me, is a 2001 Japanese manga series.
 The series is written by Kunihiko Ikuhara with Seinosuke Ito (credited jointly as Be-Papas) and illustrated by Chiho Saito.
 The series is Ikuhara and Saito's second collaboration following the anime and manga series Revolutionary Girl Utena.

 Synopsis

 Japanese high school student Sekai Maihime confesses her romantic feelings to her classmate Midou while on a school train tour through France.
 A mysterious boy named Sovieul appears, and the train suddenly derails; Sekai is knocked unconscious, and awakens transported back in time with Sovieul to 17th century France.

-Sekai and Sovieul travel to the court of Louis XIV, where Sekai is accused of being a witch working for Montespan, Louis' mistress.
+Sekai and Sovieul travel to the court of Louis XIV, where Sekai is accused of being a witch working for Madame de Montespan, Louis' mistress.
 In reality Montespan is working with Machiavellio, a man with the ability to jump through time who strongly resembles Midou.
 They again travel to the 15th century, where Sekai and Sovieul are captured by Gilles de Rais.